bocajnotnef/bocajnotnef.github.io/index.md

 Integration with testing via Catch and adding protocols like the two person merge rule to the project.

 ## khmer

 [khmer](https://github.com/dib-lab/khmer) is a software library and a set of utilities for working with DNA sequencing data.
 I worked with the project from October 2014 to August 2015, during which time the project migrated to University of California: Davis.
 The project is headed by Dr. C Titus Brown.
-I primarily did refacoring work on the libraries python scripts.
+I primarily did refacoring work on the libraries python scripts, updated tests to cover more of the library, and updated documentation.

 ## ACM @ MSU